BenCaiello/PalmettoBUG/README.md

 4. Additionally, PalmettoBUG offers pixel classification with ideas and/or code drawn from QuPath https://github.com/qupath/qupath supervised pixel classifiers and from the Ark-Analysis https://github.com/angelolab/ark-analysis unsupervised pixel classifier, Pixie.
 Pixel classification can then be used to segment cells, expand cell masks into non-circular shapes, classify cells into lineages for analysis, crop images to only areas of interest, or to perform simplistic analyes of pixel classification regions as-a-whole.

+**Vendored packages**

+Some packages are (semi)-vendored in PalmettoBUG -- specifically, I copied only the essential code (not entire packages into new python files), with minimal changes from a number of packages.
+See palmettobug/_vendor files for more details and links to the original packages' GitHub repositories.

+Packages that were vendored: fcsparser, fcsy, flowsom, pyometiff, qnorm, readimc, sigfig, and steinbock

 ## Installation:

 Its installation (in a clean, **Python 3.10** environment!) should be as simple as running: